khaldoun-xyz/standard/docs/plan.md

 ### Stage 1: Strengthen Tunis as a talent hub

-At its core, Khaldoun is a technology company that needs to maintain growth for decades.
+At its core, Khaldoun is a technology company that will need to maintain growth for a long time.
 Sustaining this core requires access to a supply of highly-educated technologists.
 To that end, we will train ourselves and others